data-solution-automation-engine/DIRECT/DIRECT_Documentation/ETL Framework - 8 - OMD Framework Detailed Design.md

     <li>Processing Indicator as 'A' (Abort).</li><li>Next Run Indicator as 'P' (Proceed).</li>
     <li>Start Date/Time as the Batch Instance Start Date.</li></ol>

 1. These values will be changed depending on how the rest of the OMD housekeeping proceeds.
 The 'A' code for the Processing indicator acts as a safety net for the unlikely event that OMD fails.
-In other words the approach is to abort (soft error) the load until the OMD Batch evaluation is completed correctly.
+In other words the approach is to abort (soft error) the load until the Batch evaluation is completed correctly.
 The Processing Indicator will be updated as part of the Batch Evaluation event

 1. Conceptually, as part of the Batch Create Instance Event, the new Instance ID is generated.
 The Batch Instance ID must be retrieved for further processing.
 The query to identify the Instance ID is as follows: